enzo-q/enzo-q/README.md

 ---

 ### About Me
 My programming journey started with a love for games and a curiosity about how developers build such awesome web apps and games.
 I want to build, tackle some BUGS(💔), and learn more in the process.
-Software development is never easy, but that's exactly what makes it so rewarding.
+Software development is never easy, of course, but that's exactly what makes it so rewarding.

 * **Currently working on:** Expanding my full-stack capabilities and... just thinking about the future.